 “It’s putting everyone at such risk of getting infected,” her husband said.

-Worrilow wished she could mitigate the widespread N95 mask shortage — and thought the answer was just out of reach.
-LifeAire Systems’ initial mission was to develop and provide air purification systems for IVF labs.
+Worrilow wished she could mitigate the widespread N95 mask shortage – and thought the answer was just out of reach.
+A longtime client of the Ben Franklin Technology Partners of Northeastern Pennsylvania, LifeAire Systems’ initial mission was to develop and provide air purification systems for IVF labs.
 According to Worrilow’s research, the labs enjoy much higher success rates when the air is purified of all outside contaminants, including fungi, viruses, bacteria, and other invisible matter in the air.

 “I wish I could put my mask in the kill duct of your decontamination system,” Worrilow’s spouse said.